-In 1911, in response to severe fires in the Olympic National Forest, the U.S. Forest Service began establishing a unified system of communications, ranger stations, fire lookouts, and trails to promote efficient and effective forest management.
+In 1911, in response to severe fires in the Olympic National Forest, the U.S. Forest Service began establishing a unified system of communications, ranger stations, fire lookouts, and trails constructed with the support of stock, to promote efficient and effective forest management.
 This system worked as an integrated whole to meet the larger goal of forest use and protection.
 One of the most important routes into the interior was the Elwha-Quinault route - a natural north to south route crossing the low divide between the Elwha River and the North Fork of the Quinault River.